-Home > Mexican Soups > Instant Pot Posole Rojo
+Home > Mexican Soups > Instant Pot Pozole Rojo

 This post may contains links affiliate links, please read our disclosure policy.

-Posole Rojo is a hearty Mexican soup made with hominy and pork, in a red chili broth.
-This recipe shows how to easily make this in an Instant Pot.
+Pozole Rojo is a hearty Mexican soup made with hominy and pork, in a red chili broth.
+This recipe shows how to easily make it in an Instant Pot.

-Here is an overview on the ingredients for posole rojo.
+Here is an overview of the ingredients needed, along with some notes.

-Hominy– Hominy is dried corn kernels that have been treated with an alkali, in a process called nixtamalization.
+Hominy– Hominy is dried corn kernels treated with an alkali in a process called nixtamalization.
 The kernel then softens and puffs up, doubling in size.
-The flavor of hominy is pretty neutral and the texture is that of a cooked bean.
+The flavor of hominy is pretty neutral, and the texture is that of a cooked bean.
+Be sure to rinse and drain the canned hominy

 Guajillo ChilesDried Guajillo or California Chiles are used for the broth.
-These chilis can be found and most grocery stores or at a local Hispanic market.
-They need to be rehydrated in boiling water then blended with tomatoes, and garlic for the broth.
+These chilis can be found in most grocery stores or at a local Hispanic market.
+They need to be rehydrated in boiling water and then blended with garlic.

 Those are the main ingredients, but don’t skip the toppings!
 We like to add the following:

-Shredded lettuce, sliced radishes, chopped cilantro, lime, hot sauce and tostadas or chips.
+Shredded cabbage or lettuce, sliced radishes, cilantro, white onion, lime, hot sauce, and dip with tostadas or tortilla chips.

-Start by removing the stems and seeds from Guajillo or California Chilis, and rehydrate them in boiling water.
-If you want your Posole to have some spice you can add a chili de arbol, but we always add hot sauce when serving so the kids can eat it too.
+Use a damp cloth or paper towel to wipe off the chiles.
+Remove the stems and some seeds from the chiles.
+Add them to a pot with boiling water and allow them to soften for 15 minutes.
+If you want your Posole spicy, you can add a chili de arbol, but we always add hot sauce when serving so the kids can eat it, too.

 Instant Pot Method

-The Pork, Hominy, Red Sauce, salt, and whole Onion are placed in the Instant Pot.
-Fill water up to Max Line.
+If you plan to use only pork tenderloin, you will only need to do one cook cycle.
+Place the pork tenderloin, hominy, red sauce, salt, and whole onion in the Instant Pot.
+Add 8-10 cups of water (Don’t go over the Max fill line).
 Set the timer to 25 minutes, then allow the pressure to release naturally for at least 15 minutes.

 Stove Top Method

-The Pork Loin, Hominy, Red Sauce, salt, and whole Onion are placed in a large pot with water.
-Bring to a boil, then allow soup to simmer at a low boil for about 1 hour or until the pork is tender.
+For Pork tenderloin, add it to a pot with salt, a whole onion and water.
+Bring to a boil, then allow to simmer at a low boil for about 1 hour or until the pork is tender.

 Yes!
-Leftovers of Posole can be stored in the fridge for a few days.
-Reheat on the stove, and add toppings before serving.
+It tastes better the next day.
+Leftover Pozole can be stored in the fridge for a few days.
+Reheat on the stove and add toppings before serving.

-Posole can also be frozen.
-Store in freezer safe containers then allow to thaw in the fridge overnight and reheat on the stove.
+Pozole can also be frozen.
+Store in freezer-safe containers, thaw in the fridge overnight, and reheat on the stove.

 Renee